By Mike Fuhrmann

 For me, it was more personal.

-During the opening, an image of Moriz Fuhrmann was projected over a fireplace in the museum’s main foyer — formerly the centre hall of his home — adding to the comforting sensation of family ghosts overseeing the proceedings.
+During the opening, an image of Moriz Fuhrmann, elegant in a tux, dashingly bewhiskered and serene in his lofty station, was projected over a fireplace in the museum’s main foyer — formerly the centre hall of his home — adding to the comforting sensation of family ghosts overseeing the proceedings.

 A Czech TV news crew covering the event asked me how I felt about the exhibition — to which I mumbled something about the impact of standing in Moriz’s palatial digs, a storied place in my family history.

-But I was unable to adequately describe my rather dazed state of mind at seeing these Fuhrmanns in the spotlight — or to say how much I wished my father, who died in 2001, had been there for the occasion.
+But I was unable to adequately describe my rather dazed state of mind at seeing these Fuhrmanns in the spotlight — or to say how much I wished my father had been there for the occasion.

 A version of this story was published in the Canadian Jewish News on Dec.
 20, 2018.